If you’re thinking of creating your online course on WordPress then you’re faced with a baffling choice of LMS plugin options.

 LMS (learning management system) plugins enable you to create a great learning experience for your students on your website.

 They help you with the structure to create lessons, modules, quizzes, downloadable resources and other useful features for online learning.

 Using a LMS creates a far superior online course than if you just use the standard WordPress system + a membership plugin.

 If you’re looking to create and sell courses online, you need to make sure the experience you offer is immersive and of a high quality.

-You can also integrate instant feedback, grading systems, and certifications along with many other interesting features that attract potential students.
+Alongside structuring your course lessons and layout, an LMS plug will also enable you to integrate instant feedback, grading systems, and certifications along with many other interesting features that attract potential students.

 In short you need to use an LMS Plugin if you want to create an online course on WordPress.